apnadkarni/blt/man/vector.rst

   vector is updated or destroyed.

   Returns a client identifier if successful.
-If *vecName* is not the name of a vector, then "NULL" is returned and \fIinterp->result\fR will contain an error message.
+If *vecName* is not the name of a vector, then "NULL" is returned and *interp->result* will contain an error message.

 **Blt_GetVectorById**\ (Tcl_Interp *\ *interp*, Blt_VectorId *clientId*, Blt_Vector \*\*\ *vecPtrPtr*)